markashleybell/serve/README.md

 `serve [<path>] [--port=PORT]`

 You can either run `serve` from within the directory you wish to start serving, or from elsewhere by specifying the `path` argument.

-The default HTTPS port is `5000`, but you can override this if you wish; the HTTP port will just be the HTTPS port number + 1 (so default `5001`).
+The default HTTPS port is `5000`, but you can override this if you wish; the HTTP port will just be the HTTPS port number + 1 (so the default is `5001`).

 ## Thanks